U.S. flag An official website of the United States government

 Background

-Dr. Sarkar received his doctorate in neuropharmacology and neuroscience from Nagpur University, Nagpur, India in 2001 where he acquired a thorough background and expert skills in neuropharmacology and toxicology.
-His research contributed to the mechanistic understanding of neuropeptides, especially opiates, and their interactions with gonadotropin releasing hormones in the hypothalamus.
-In 2000, Dr. Sarkar received further training during a postdoctoral tenure in Dr. Ronald Lechan’s lab in the Division of Endocrinology and Metabolism at Tufts-New England Medical Center, Boston, where he studied the role of neuropeptides in regulating thyrotropin-releasing hormone (TRH) and corticotropin-releasing hormone (CRH) in the rodent brain during episodes of fasting and bacterial infections.
-His postdoctoral research confirmed that the phosphorylation of CREB is an essential step in activating thyroid and stress hormones in the brain.
-This specific work earned him the 2002 Abbott Laboratory “Thyroid Research Clinical Fellowship Award for Best Poster Presentation” at the 84th Annual Meeting of Endocrine Society.
-Later at Indiana University, Dr. Sarkar studied emotional stress-induced cardiac regulation and fever to explore common hypothalamic origins and brain stem mechanisms, and found a common locus which is the key in thermoregulation, locomotion, and heart rate.
-Thereafter, he worked as a clinical research fellow in the Simon Cancer Research Center in Indianapolis for one year and in 2008, he joined Boston Children’s Hospital, Harvard Medical School, as a research scientist to study the role of ER stress in inducing obesity and diabetes.
+Dr. Sarkar earned a doctorate in neuropharmacology and neuroscience from Nagpur University in Nagpur, India.
+His research contributed to the mechanistic understanding of neuropeptides—especially opiates—and their interactions with gonadotropin-releasing hormones in the hypothalamus.
+Dr. Sarkar received further training during a postdoctoral tenure in Dr. Ronald Lechan’s lab in the Division of Endocrinology and Metabolism at Tufts-New England Medical Center in Boston, Massachusetts, where he studied the role of neuropeptides in regulating thyrotropin-releasing hormone (TRH) and corticotropin-releasing hormone (CRH) in the rodent brain during episodes of fasting and bacterial infections.
+His postdoctoral research confirmed that the phosphorylation of Cyclic adenosine monophosphate (cAMP)-response element binding protein (CREB) is an essential step in activating thyroid and stress hormones in the brain.
+This specific work earned him the 2002 Abbott Laboratory “Thyroid Research Clinical Fellowship Award for Best Poster Presentation” at 84th Annual Meeting of the Endocrine Society.
+Later, at Indiana University, Dr. Sarkar studied emotional stress-induced cardiac regulation and fever to explore common hypothalamic origins and brain stem mechanisms and found a common locus which is the key in thermoregulation, locomotion, and heart rate.
+He worked as a clinical research fellow in the Simon Cancer Research Center in Indianapolis for one year and then joined Boston Children’s Hospital (Harvard Medical School) as a research scientist to study the role of endoplasmic reticulum stress in inducing obesity and diabetes.

 Research Interests